The following is a list of items we recommend for our summer pack trips.

 - Sleeping bag: nights may be frosty…bring a warm one

-- hiking boots; some kind of heel and no heavy tread is preferable for safety in the stirrup.
-Plan to ride in these first day of trip.
+- Hiking boots; some kind of heel and no heavy tread is preferable for safety in the stirrup.
+Plan to ride in these first day of trip as you will be doing some downhill hiking on rugged trails

 - Day pack (mostly for hikers)

-- 2 water bottles one could be a filtering water bottle
+- Two 30 oz, water bottles one could be a

 - Air mattress or thin pad: we recommend the ¾ length self-inflating mattress